 For some, their sandwich generation season has a short shelf life, like when an aging parent is recovering from surgery or rehabilitation.
 For others, like me, the sandwich generation season can last multiple years.

-Five reasons we are in a caregiving crisis is at hand
+Five reasons that demonstrate we are in a caregiving crisis

 The emergence of the sandwich generation has added complexities to a caregiving culture that is already in crisis.
 Here are just a few reasons why this is a growing societal concern — i.e., crisis — for the caregiving community and all U.S. residents.